太陽工業コラム

 We are currently working with an outside subcontractor to find a solution.

-This must be a contribution to the expansion of recycling culture in Japan.
+This effort is not limited to the reuse of TAICON, but a contribution to the expansion of recycling culture in Japan.

 We plan to use machines to reprocess soiled material and make new products, but there is a risk that the debris in the material will damage the machines.
 If the machine malfunctions, it could cause significant damage, so we take considerable precautions.